ricardo-ourelo/PA-ProJson/README.md

 ## 11.3 @Reference

-Marks a property as reference-enabled.
+Marks a property as eligible for object reference reuse using `$ref`.

 Used for:
 - shared references
 - graph serialization
 - circular references
+- cycle prevention

 Example: